25 Aug Inventory Allocation in 2023 (Definition, Methods, Tips)

 1. Manual allocation

-Manual allocation involves reviewing past sales data from spreadsheets or ledgers to figure out potential buyer behavior in the coming sales season.
+Manual allocation involves reviewing past sales data from spreadsheets or ledgers to figure out potential buyer behaviour in the coming sales season.
 An allocation plan can then be made on Excel (or comparable software) – with planners either using (a) statistical calculations, (b) intuition and expertise from veteran planners, or (c) some combination of both – to predict the number of units required for each SKU at each location.

 This is fine for a small retailer with a handful of locations.
 A single planner can have a standardized allocation plan (and have a handle on all of the inventory across the company).

 For example, when dealing with multiple category-level plans, someone still has to reconcile all of the information and translate it to high-level financial / budget plans.
 And someone else has to create purchase orders (and combine orders from multiple plans when ordering from the same vendors).
-This quickly becomes either (a) a highly inefficient, siloed approach where every department is doing their own thing, or (b) a confusing, unauditable mess – with dozens of different spreadsheets with different formats and styles and versions passing through dozens of hands.
+This quickly becomes either (a) a highly inefficient, siloed approach where every department is doing their own thing or (b) a confusing, unauditable mess – with dozens of different spreadsheets with different formats and styles and versions passing through dozens of hands.

 2. Algorithmic and rule-based allocation

-Once a retailer grows beyond the point where they can manually manage and plan their allocation one SKU at a time, they often turn to using a series of rules and formulas (“algorithms”) to simplify the process.
+Once a retailer grows beyond the point where they can manually manage and plan their allocation one SKU at a time, they often turn to use a series of rules and formulas (“algorithms”) to simplify the process.